Painted brick walls are the top favorite among most of the homeowners.

 Well, we can’t tell you which one to do, but we can tell you what they are.

-Whitewashing involves actually painting the brick exterior of your home.
-In this instance, you’re painting it white, which will make it look classic, timeless and definitely beautiful.
+Whitewashing involves painting the brick exterior of your home with the color white, which will make it look classic, timeless, and definitely beautiful.

 Brilliant white on the exterior of a house can create a wonderful finish and it can be especially popular among home buyers if you’re looking to sell.